sikron/spring-examples/amqp/README.md

 * Getting to know AMQP
 * Understanding the difference of talking to RabbitMQ directly and talking to the generic AMQP provider
+* Getting to know, how different queues can be managed

 # Requirements